 Other Medical Services.
 The Caseload Estimating Conference estimate includes expenditures for other medical services at \$114.5 million, which includes \$41.4 million from general revenues.
 The estimate is \$3.3 million less than the enacted budget, including \$2.4 million less from general revenues.
-The Department's revised request is consistent with the enacted budget and does not reflect the adopted estimate.
+The Office's revised request is consistent with the enacted budget and does not reflect the adopted estimate.

-The Governor includes \$115.8 million from all sources, including \$41.4 million from general revenues for other medical services.
-He adds \$1.3 million from federal funds to increase reimbursements made for certain physician-provided services available through the Affordable Care Act starting January 1, 2013, discussed separately.
+The Governor included \$115.8 million from all sources, including \$41.4 million from general revenues for other medical services.
+He added \$1.3 million from federal funds to increase reimbursements made for certain physician-provided services available through the Affordable Care Act starting January 1, 2013, discussed separately.
+The Assembly included \$117.0 million, of which \$40.5 million is general revenues consistent with the May caseload estimate and \$1.3 million more than the Governor's recommendation for updated program costs.

 Affordable Care Act - Primary Care Payments.
-The Patient Protection and Affordable Care Act requires states to reimburse family medicine, general internal medicine, pediatric medicine, and related subspecialists reimbursed through Medicaid to make payment for these services at Medicare levels in calendar years 2013 and 2014.
+The Patient Protection and Affordable Care Act requires states reimburse family medicine, general internal medicine, pediatric medicine, and related subspecialists paid through Medicaid to make payments for these services at Medicare levels in calendar years 2013 and 2014.
 The increase is entirely federally funded.
-The Governor adds \$8.5 million in federal funds for this requirement, including \$1.3 million in the other medical services program.
+The Governor added \$8.5 million in federal funds for this requirement, including \$1.3 million in the other medical services program.
+The Assembly concurred.

 Children's Health Account.
 The enacted budget includes \$11.5 million from restricted receipts, which provide direct general revenue savings for the children's health account.
 Every insurance provider that delivers certain services to children with special health care needs receives an assessment equivalent to the amount paid by the Department of Human Services for those services, not to exceed \$7,500 per service per child per year.
 The payments for these assessments are paid from and collected in the children's health account.
-The Department currently assesses program expenses in three categories; comprehensive, evaluation, diagnosis, assessment, referral and re-evaluation services; home health services; and child and adolescent intensive treatment services, and each category has a number of specific services within it.
+The Office currently assesses program expenses in three categories; comprehensive, evaluation, diagnosis, assessment, referral and re-evaluation services; home health services; and child and adolescent intensive treatment services, and each category has a number of specific services within it.
 The caseload estimate increased the receipts by \$0.4 million to \$11.9 million in FY 2013.
 The Governor's recommendation is consistent with the November conference estimate.
+The Assembly concurred.

 Health Homes Phase I - CEDARR.
 The enacted budget includes general revenue savings of \$1.3 million from providing home and community based treatment services through a new health home model with the federal government paying 90.0 percent of the costs of Medicaid covered services.
-The November caseload estimate and the Department's request assume the savings will be achieved.
+The November caseload estimate and the Office's request assume the savings will be achieved.

-The Affordable Care Act provides for states to receive 90 percent federal match for two years for a set of home and community services defined in the Act as a "health home," including those provided to disabled children.
+The Affordable Care Act provides for states to receive a 90 percent federal match for two years for a set of home and community services defined in the Act as a "health home," including those provided to disabled children.
 These services include comprehensive case management, care coordination, health promotion, transitional care from an inpatient setting to other settings, individual and family support, referral to community and social services and the use of health information technology to link services.
 The Governor's recommendation is consistent with the November conference estimate.
+The Assembly concurred.

 Reappropriation - Health Care Planning and Accountability Advisory Council.
 The Office's request includes \$300,000 from general revenues for the health care planning and accountability advisory council including a \$150,000 reappropriation to support council activities.
 The support activities include research and reporting related to the council's objective to develop ongoing assessments of the state's health care needs and health care system.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.